philipturner/ue5-nanite-macos/README.md

 --------------------------------------------------------------------------------
 The average person can skim text at 700 words per minute.
 Code is less well- structured than normal text, and some sections may require deep thought to fully understand.
-I'll also enter the human reading comprehension speed, 200 wpm.
+Therefore, I'll also try the low estimate of reading comprehension speed, 200 words per minute.
 ```

 ## Attribution